axel-op/dart-package-analyzer/README.md

 For each of these outputs, there is also a `..._max` output corresponding to the maximum score that a package can have in the category.

+There is also an output containing the full `pana` output in JSON format if you need to parse it yourself.

 You can use the outputs in the next steps of your workfow by [associating an id to this action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idsteps).
 In the following steps, you can retrieve an output with `${{ steps.the_id.outputs.name_of_output }}` (see the example below).

 * `total` & `total_max`